trek10inc/awsume/docs/general/usage.md

 This way you can easily get credentials to another shell session, for instance through ssh.

-This works on Bash, Zsh, PowerShell, and Windows Command Prompt.
+This works on Bash, Zsh, Fish, PowerShell, and Windows Command Prompt.

 ## Unset